benjaminjnoack/samc21_blink/README.md

 **TODO**

-* build the bootloader code as a dependency
-* create the post build hooks to cat the two executables together
-    * use the padded bin from
+* find a way to get the debug symbols into the bootloaded image